webrpc/vscode-ridl/README.md

 For more information about the webrpc project, [visit webrpc on GitHub](https://github.com/webrpc/webrpc).

-## Roadmap
+## Supported platforms

-The extension is currently in its initial release and provides basic syntax highlighting for RIDL files.
-Future updates may include additional features and improvements based on user feedback.

-Currently, `formatting` is planned to be added in the future.
+The extension is supported on the following platforms:

+- Windows (amd64, arm64)
+- Linux (amd64, arm64)
+- MacOS (amd64, arm64)

+The web version of Visual Studio Code is not supported at this time.